ftnapps/jamnntpd/ReadMe.txt

    a bad thing even if quoted text will look a lot better after reformatting, this option is turned off by default.

- -noencode

-   JamNNTPd by default MIME-encodes headers with non-ascii characters.
-If you use this option, JamNNTPd will instead send the headers as plain 8-bit text.

- -notzutc

-   JamNNTPd normally writes the timezone into a TZUTC kludge when a message is posted.
-You can use this option if you don't want to create TZUTC kludges.

- -p <port>

-   Set the port where JamNNTPd listens for connections.
-The default is 5000.

- -m <maxconn>

-   The maximum allowed number of connections at one time.
-The default is 5.

- -def_flowed on/off
- -def_showto on/off

-   Sets the default of the flowed and showto settings (if no default is specified on the commandline, both will be on by default)

-    flowed: If flowed is on, JamNNTPd will use format=flowed (section 6.5), otherwise it will wrap long lines to a fixed width.

-    showto: Since there is no receiver for news messages, JamNNTPd can display the receiver name as a part of the sender name.
-With this option, this behaviour can be turned on or off.

-   These can be modified by the user by logging in with parameters (section 4.4)

  -origin <origin>

    Normally JamNNTPd uses the text found in the Organization header line as the Origin line text in posted messages.
 You can use this switch to override the Organization line and set your own origin for all posted messages.

  -guestsuffix <suffix>

    If desired, JamNNTPd can add a suffix to posts from unauthenticated users.